maramara/maramara.github.io/_projects/bun.md

 ## Introduction

 Bunch is a team management platform that helps high-growth companies to develop a strong culture.
-Bunch maps a team’s culture baseline, allowing companies to screen all candidates for team fit and predict their impact on culture and performance.
+Bunch maps a team's culture baseline, allowing companies to screen all candidates for team fit and predict their impact on culture and performance.

 The platform enables companies to create highly-aligned teams and shape their culture to boost business growth.

 ## Problem space

- Build an application that empowers hiring managers and team leaders to make informed decisions about hiring.
+- Create an experience that empowers hiring managers and team leaders to make informed decisions about hiring
-They should be able to send questionnaire invitations to job candidates and team members.
+- Users should be able to send questionnaire invitations to job candidates and team members
-Completing the questionnaire reveals their personal profiles.
+- Completing the questionnaire reveals candidate's personal profiles

 ## Research

 Since Bunch started shifting focus away from hiring into team dynamics, we needed to re-evaluate and extend our previous research.
 We started with user interviews and an extensive competitor research.

-An extensive look at competitors in the HR industry gave us deep insights from marketing and product side.
+I started with an extensive look at competitors in the HR industry which gave us deep insights from marketing and product side.
 We screened 43 competitors, ranging from team surveys, HR tools, performance management tools and BI tools to communication analysis tools.
 We found that not many use machine learning to drive hiring process or assess team culture.

-### Problems
+### Problems defined

 - How to make the questionnaire experience easy and valuable?
 - How to ensure the trustworthiness of the results shown in the profile?